bthomas2622/copilot-metrics-export-action/README.md

 ## Creating an Access Token

-See the eligible access token types and required permissions in the [GitHub Copilot Usage Metrics API documentation](https://docs.github.com/en/rest/copilot/copilot-usage?apiVersion=2022-11-28).
+See the eligible access token types and required permissions in the [GitHub Copilot Metrics API documentation](https://docs.github.com/en/enterprise-cloud@latest/rest/copilot/copilot-metrics?apiVersion=2022-11-28).

 ### Personal Access Tokens (Classic)

-If you choose to utilize [a Personal Access Token (PAT) (Classic)](https://github.com/settings/tokens/new?scopes=admin:org) it must possess `copilot`, `manage_billing:copilot`, `admin:org`, `admin:enterprise`, or `manage_billing:enterprise` scope to use the Copilot Usage Metrics API endpoint.
+If you choose to utilize [a Personal Access Token (PAT) (Classic)](https://github.com/settings/tokens/new?scopes=admin:org) it must possess `copilot`, `manage_billing:copilot`, `admin:org`, `admin:enterprise`, or `manage_billing:enterprise` scope to use the Copilot Metrics API endpoint.

 Add this PAT as a secret so it can be used as input for `access-token`, see [Creating encrypted secrets for a repository](https://docs.github.com/en/enterprise-cloud@latest/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).